invisibl-cloud/identity-manager-docs/docs/guides-quick-start.md

 helm install invisibl/identity-manager  --set provider.aws.enabled=true --set provider.aws.arn=$IAM_ROLE --set serviceAccount.create=false --set serviceAccount.name=identity-manager --namespace=identity-manager --generate-name
 ```

+The above command will install Identity Manager in `identity-manager` namespace and `identity-manager` service account.
+This service account is annotated to the IAM role that has the necessary IAM permissions for the Identity Manager.
+This service account is dedicated to Identity Manager and any workload identity should be deployed in another service accounts.

 // TODO: installing on sa created by eksctl will have managed-by label as "eksctl" instead of "helm" and this makes `helm uninstall` not work and the deployment has to be manually deleted.

 ## Deploying demo application